Infoblox-PS/ibx-sdk/docs/user_guide/functions.md

 )
 ```

-To fetch the next available 2 networks within the network container 192.168.0.0/16 we add the following to our script:
+To fetch the next 10 available ips within the network 192.168.2.0/24 we add the following to our script:

 ```python
 params = {